janie140/NU-aly6050-Benefit-Cost-Analysis/README.md

 # NU-aly6050-Benefit-Cost-Analysis
-Benefit-Cost Analysis of Construction Projects
+Benefit-Cost Analysis of Construction Projects using Excel

 Introduction